sh0416/bpr/README.md

 I am working for more elaborated approach to calculate evaluation metric.
 For now, I develop `VariableShapeList` which can handle list of tensors which has different length.
 Someone might said that it is equivalent with `PackedSequence` which is already implemented in pyTorch, but I can't use that data structure for evaluation metric.
+Some operation is directly implemented by CPP function and will be implemented by CUDA kernel function.

+#### CPP Build tools (Optional)

+For Windows, Visual Studio Build tool is needed for CPP extension.
+Install it from [here](https://visualstudio.microsoft.com/vs/older-downloads/)

 ### Use IterableDataset for delivering fast data structure